RaineScarlett/librarymanagementsystem/README.md

 but it abstracts and simplifies the code, as well as preventing it from becoming messy. making it easier for the developers to work with, and to maintain.

+5. **Command Pattern**
+We used the command pattern to limit certain functionalities of the application to different types of users.
+So, while regular users can make searches, librarians can log in, get a personalised login and log out message, and more importantly can view a list of all books at once which other users can't.
+Each option selected by the librarian is treated as a command that can be executed independently.

 ---

 1. **Interact with the System**: